How to Identify Anna’s Hummingbirds

 A stocky, medium-sized hummingbird, the Anna’s has a straight, short bill and a broad tail that extends past the wings.
 With bold, metallic greens above a gray belly, Anna’s is the only North American hummingbird sporting a full reddish crown.
 The male Anna’s hummingbird has a beautiful iridescent pinky rose-red colored crown and throat.
 If the color appears to be more violet than rose, the bird could be a hybrid that is the result of mating between Anna’s and Costa’s hummingbirds.

 The female has a red patch on the throat, often forming a small gorget that is unusual for female hummingbirds.
 Their backs are duller, iridescent green, with drab gray underparts, and they have white markings over the eyes.
-Both sexes are 4 inches long with a wingspan of 5 1/4 inches.
-Learn how to identify ruby-throated hummingbirds.

 Anna’s Hummingbird Facts